 Select the Further Assessment application form if you do not qualify automatically.
 You may still get a badge following further assessment of your application.

-Transport Scotland has recently released new guidance which extends the criteria for a Blue Badge, allowing people with mental disorders and cognitive impairments to apply.
-This is aimed at people, who as a result of a diagnosed mental disorder or cognitive impairment, have no awareness of danger from traffic and are likely to compromise their safety, or the safety of others.
+Select the Risk in Traffic application if you are applying for someone who as a result of a diagnosed mental disorder or cognitive impairment have no awareness of danger from traffic and may compromise their safety, or the safety of others.

-In order to make an application an individual will:
+In order to make an application under this criteria an individual will:

 - Have a diagnosed mental health, cognitive or behavioural condition.
 (Examples are dementia, autism or Down's Syndrome)